Ginza Line

-The Tokyo Metro Ginza Line (東京メトロ銀座線, Tōkyō Metoro Ginza-sen) is a subway line in Tokyo, Japan, operated by Tokyo Metro.
-The official name is Line 3 Ginza Line (3号線銀座線, 3-gōsen Ginza-sen).
-It is 14.3 km long and serves the wards of Shibuya, Minato, Chūō, Chiyoda, and Taitō.
-It is the oldest subway line in Asia, having opened in 1927.
+The Ginza Line (銀座線, Ginza-sen), officially designated as Line 3 Ginza Line (3号線銀座線, San-gō-sen Ginza-sen), is a subway line in Tokyo, Japan, operated by Tokyo Metro.
+The line spans 14.3 km (8.9 mi) and serves the wards of Shibuya, Minato, Chūō, Chiyoda, and Taitō.

+It is the oldest subway line in Asia, opening in 1927 and originally operated by the Tokyo Underground Railway, later jointly operated with the Tokyo Rapid Railway.

-The line was named after the Ginza commercial district in Chūō, Tokyo, under which it passes.
-On maps, diagrams and signboards, the line is shown using the color orange, and its stations are given numbers using the letter "G".
+The line is named after the Ginza commercial district in Chūō, through which it passes.
+On maps, diagrams, and signage, the line is color-coded orange, and its stations are identified by the letter "G" followed by a specific number.

 Operations

-Almost all Ginza Line trains operate on the line's full length from Asakusa to Shibuya.
-However, two trains depart in the early morning from Toranomon, and some late-night trains from Shibuya are taken out of service at Ueno.
-Along with the Marunouchi Line, it is self-enclosed and does not have any through services with other railway lines.
+Nearly all Ginza Line trains operate along the full length of the line between Asakusa and Shibuya.
+However, two early-morning trains originate at Toranomon, and several late-night trains from Shibuya terminate at Ueno.
+Along with the Marunouchi Line, the Ginza Line is a self-contained system with no through-service operations to other railway lines.

-On weekdays, trains run every 2 minutes 15 seconds in the morning and evening peak and every 5 minutes during the daytime.
-The first trains start from Shibuya and Asakusa at 05:01, and the last ones reach Shibuya at 00:37, and Asakusa at 00:39.
+On weekdays, the line maintains a headway of 2 minutes and 15 seconds during morning and evening peak periods, and 5 minutes during the day.
+The first trains depart from Shibuya and Asakusa at 05:01; the final services reach Shibuya at 00:37 and Asakusa at 00:39.